synthels/daphne-x86_64/README.md

 #### Building limine

-building limine is really simple.
+Building limine is really simple.
 All you have to do is run `./autogen.sh` and then `make` from inside the `src/kernel/arch/x86_64/limine` directory.

 #### Building the kernel

+Change your working directory to the root directory (`daphne/`) & follow this guide.

 First, run